 It’s been a pretty rocky year, to say the least.
-But it does look like we could be coming out the other side of this thing very soon!

-However, that doesn’t mean we’ve gotten away unscathed.
 For some of us, our existing mental health struggles have resurfaced or worsened.
 While others might be experiencing mental health issues for the first time.

 Whichever it is, taking care of our mental health this year has proven to be a challenge.
 That’s okay, no one is expecting you to be feeling great right now, so give yourself a break.